Helping Hands Ministry

 Helping Hands Ministry cultivates an environment in which individuals and families are empowered to work out of systemic poverty and toward wholeness, through ministries of relief, development, and advocacy.

-In 1995, the Belton Ministers Fellowship formed Helping Hands Ministry as a 501(c)3 non-profit organization.
-Through the efforts of several key churches, volunteers gave time weekly to serve 30 families each week through the food pantry.
-The first location was in the basement of the First Methodist Church of Belton.
-After a few years, the pantry moved to the First Christian Church, before relocating to 1009 West Avenue D. In November of 2008, Helping Hands Ministry moved to its current location at 2210 Holland Road.
+Helping Hands Ministry was founded in 1995 by the Belton Ministers Fellowship, an ecumenical gathering of local ministers, to serve the Belton community with a centralized food pantry.
+In the beginning, individuals from several local churches volunteered their time to serve 30 families in the basement of First United Methodist Church of Belton.
+The pantry later moved to First Christian Church in Belton, then eventually relocated to a house at 1009 West Avenue D. In November 2008, Helping Hands moved to its current location at 2210 Holland Road.

 Prayer & the Holy Spirit — Nothing eternal can be achieved without the power of the Holy Spirit and the people of Helping Hands calling upon God for His divine leadership through prayer.

 Dignity & Worth — All are treated with compassion and grace.
 Volunteers and staff demonstrate Christ’s love to everyone who enters the doors of Helping Hands Ministry.

 Collaboration — Helping Hands Ministry is committed to walking alongside clients and with partnering churches, businesses, and community organizations to create sustainable solutions to problems of poverty and injustice in the community.

 Speaking Against Injustice — It is the unapologetic conviction of Helping Hands Ministry to publicly speak with (and at times, for) our neighbors who are subject to unfair treatment and discrimination.

 There is one God, forever existing in three persons: Father, Son and Holy Spirit.